 Everyone from sourcers and TA specialists to hiring managers and executives has access to and works from the same set of candidate and new-hire data in a single source of truth (e.g., a complete talent acquisition suite).

-Conversely, the talent orgs that don’t embrace data in 2024 (and moving forward) will continue to have difficulty in sourcing talent, nurturing job seekers, and hiring the top candidates in an efficient, predictable manner.
+Conversely, talent teams that don’t embrace data in 2024 (and moving forward) will continue to have difficulty sourcing, nurturing, and hiring top quickly and efficiently — and at scale.

-“Data is the key to enabling talent teams to be more strategic,” Renewal by Andersen Director of Talent & Culture Christina Schmit noted at Ascend.
+“Data is the key to enabling talent teams to be more strategic,” Renewal by Andersen Director of Talent & Culture Christina Schmit noted at our recent Ascend virtual conference.

 Without data guiding your efforts, they will only find it more difficult to keep up with data-driven TA orgs who can better collaborate and bolster key recruiting and hiring metrics.